moka-guys/workstation_housekeeping/README.md

     * A count of files that should be uploaded (using the ignore terms if provided)
     * A count of files in the DNA Nexus project
     * (If relevant) A count of files in the DNA Nexus project containing a pattern to be ignored.
 NB this may not be accurate if the ignore term is found in the result of dx find data (eg present in project name)
-* Logs from this and the script are written to a logfile, named after the runfolder.
+* Logs from this and the script are written to a logfile, named "runfolder_backup_runfolder.log".
 A destination for this file can be passed to the `--logpath` flag.

 ---